Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Methodology: OGPAL

 \subsection{Knowledge Graph Construction}

 The first step involves constructing a unified KG that integrates FMEA knowledge from multiple manufacturing lines.
-This is achieved by extracting key concepts from natural language FMEA descriptions using LLMs guided by a manufacturing-specific ontology.
+This process consists of three components: (i) ontology schema design, (ii) ontology-guided entity extraction using LLMs, and (iii) KG population that instantiates entities and relations.
+The ontology schema design (i) is described in Section~\ref{sec:onto_def}, while Section~\ref{sec:entity_extraction} presents the extraction (ii) and population (iii) processes.